-Smartphones have become a part of our daily lives and in some cases, most of us have a lot of data in our phones that we can’t live without and cannot risk getting that lost which is why backing up your data is the utmost important thing.
+Smartphones have become a part of our daily lives and in some cases, most of us have a lot of data in our phones that we can’t live without and cannot risk getting lost which is why backing up your data is of the utmost important thing.
 You can backup your Android phone with pretty simple steps.

 Though Google stores most of your options and data in the Cloud, making it easy to transfer from one device to another, here are some basic tips on how to backup Android phone data.

 By default, every android phone is set to back up your data into Google’s cloud to gain access if something inconvenient happens.
 However, if you still don’t know the process, here’s how you can do it.

 - Go to Backup and reset, and if your phone does not have that option, then go to System.
 There you will find Backup or Backup and Restore.

 - Once you are there, you can see many options.
 Make sure that your Google account is selected to which you aim to back up your data.
 Many phones tell you the last time your data was backed up.

 Manually Backup Android Phone Through Google

 Though automatic backup does the job most of the time, it is always good to take extra measures and manually back up your android phone so that your important data like your photos stay secure and don’t get lost while you charge your phone.
 Not everything backs up when you turn on the automatic backup option.
 You have to upload your pictures separately to keep them safe.